Stats & Training

 How to Evolve

-Breed with Haunter to get Gastly eggs easily from the Indeterminate egg group.
+Breed with Haunter to get Gastly eggs easily using 52 partners from the Indeterminate egg group.
 Notable egg moves include Astonish, Clear Smog, Disable and 10 more.

 Don't let the NFE status fool you.
 Haunter with Eviolite hits bulk numbers that compete with final forms.
 Max Sp.
 Atk and Speed EVs and Timid nature maximize that, and Levitate handles the rest.